apostrophe-jobs

 in the meantime your code must take care not to invoke it afterwards.

-was used, your code must also
+If canCancel was used, your code must also

 undo all effects of the entire job before invoking the function.